Monday, February 22, 2010

 25 France

 B: The lyrics here are brilliant, with lines like “J’vais pas rentrer chez moi, lui raconter pourquoi / Pourquoi j’aurais pas dû et comment j’ai pu” standing out for me.
-I wonder what Mr Stockselius would make of her putaining all over the place these days.
-Alright, she only does it once, but still.
-It would probably go unchecked, just because it’s not swearing in English.
+I wonder what the EBU would make of her putaining all over the place these days.
+Alright, she only does it the once, but still.
+It

 A: Another fantastic song from France.
 I couldn’t even begin to comprehend how accomplished it is as a piece of music: I just know that it is.